SumaibH/SumaibH/README.md

 - **[Cryptolist](https://github.com/SumaibH/Cryptolist-Trade-Tracker)**: A Crypto App – your ultimate companion in the fast-paced world of cryptocurrency.
 Experience lightning-fast access to all your trades, armed with a robust Trade Tracker and Crypto Profit Calculator.

+- **[AppsBlocker](https://github.com/SumaibH/AppsBlocker)**: A Focus Companion – your go-to solution for managing distractions in the digital world.
+Take charge of your time with smart app and website blocking, tailored schedules, and a powerful strict mode designed to boost your productivity and well-being.

 Cheers!